 The primary exceptions are purchases using more than $10,000 in actual cash or sales of very large gold and silver bars and 25 ounces or more of certain one-ounce foreign-minted gold coins.
 In the overwhelming majority of transactions, dealers are NOT required to file any kind of report.

 What rare coin salesmen "forget" to mention is that any capital gain you enjoy in selling a rare coin is still something that you, as an individual taxpayer, must report on your tax return – whether or not a 1099 information return was filed by your dealer.
 Tax obligations are the same for both numismatic and bullion coins for sale.
 Gains on coins held longer than one year are taxed at the collectibles rate, which is 28%.
 Short-term gains are taxed as ordinary income.

 Lie #3: Rare Coins Offer More Reliable Price Appreciation Potential

 Far from delivering greater actual, bankable profits than bullion, the opposite is usually the case with numismatics.
 The outrageous buy/sell spreads so common with numismatics (and proof coins) severely eat into the profit potential associated with owning them.

-Here's a great example of the ridiculous transaction costs in rare-coin investments: A customer calls and says he wants to trade rare coins for some "junk" silver (pre 1965 dimes, quarters, and half dollars).
+Here's a great example of the ridiculous transaction costs in rare-coin investments: A customer calls and says he wants to trade rare coins for some cheap junk silver.
 Suppose he had bought 5 one-ounce gold coins from the 1890s for roughly $5,800 when gold was $320 per ounce.
 Rare coin dealers today are buying those same exact coins for just a little over the current spot price of gold.
 Gold has risen 400%, yet a hypothetical numismatic investment, after accounting for transaction costs, is up a paltry 30%!

 Unfortunately, stories like this are more common than numismatic pitchmen would like you to think.
 Bottom line: always ask for what the buyback price would be on a coin if you were to sell it back later that day.
 For bullion coins, bars, and rounds, this spread is almost always less than 10% (and can be as low as 5%).
 But for rare coins, it's generally 30% to 40%.